mkbabb/parse-that/docs/tranches/B/audit/PERFORMANCE-LAW-PASS-L1-OWNER-AMENDMENT-2026-07-30.md

 identity/mutants are 768; total parser arm invocations are 9,838,092, plus 2,688 no-parse instrumentation operations across 608 fresh processes.
 Any count drift is terminal before the manifest.

+Pre-seal owner inspection adds six binding implementation corrections without changing that topology:

+1. cold timing begins before the arm-specific import and separately records import/evaluation and grammar-construction intervals;
+2. every cold receipt preserves its row's actual `shapeMode`;
+3. hot process summaries retain `processOrdinal` before ordering/bootstrap;
+4. bundle export count is not mislabeled module count; module count is exact or `null/BLOCKED`;
+5. rebuild provenance binds the entry and every transitive esbuild input, or remains explicitly `BLOCKED`;
+6. recovery state and diagnostics change only when exported `recover` actually selects its recovery value.
+Nominal success proves no recovery, fault, rollback, or diagnostic leakage.

+Any raw produced before these corrections is unsealed and inadmissible.
+The same A1 root may be rebuilt and rerun before `MANIFEST.sha256`; no sealed input or earlier packet may be overwritten.

 The A1 packet may accept corrected L1 neutral mechanics while leaving cost completeness RED.
 It may not select PL-3X, PL-2X, PL-BE, a parser mechanism,